Here are some commonly asked questions about how micro-scholarships are awarded to students.

 Is this money delivered to my bank account?
 Is it cash?

 The money on RaiseMe represents scholarship dollars from colleges and is applied as a traditional college scholarship would be - as a discount on your tuition when you enroll.
 There is no cash from RaiseMe or from any of our college partners.

 I'm seeing earnings for colleges start to add up - when can I get it?

-As long as you are submitted, scholarships are awarded in your financial aid package if you apply, are accepted to, and enroll at one of those colleges.
+As long as you are submitted to that college partner in your senior year, scholarships are awarded in your financial aid package if you apply, are accepted to, and enroll at one of those colleges.
 Be absolutely sure to complete your Portfolio so you are submitted to the college.

 I've been submitted.
 Now what?
 When do I get the money?

 If you haven't already, you need to apply and be accepted to the college, then enroll.

 The college will reference RaiseMe when determining financial aid for you, and as long as all requirements have been met, you'll be awarded at least the amount earned on RaiseMe in scholarships, grants, etc.

 Note that RaiseMe may not be mentioned on the award letter!
 For example, you might have earned $2,000 from a college each year on RaiseMe, and end up receiving $4,000 total.
 Those scholarships will come from different funds and it's very likely they will not say "RaiseMe" on them, but as long as the college provides at least the dollars promised on RaiseMe, they've met their obligation and all is well.
 If you aren't given the amount promised, you should contact either us or the college's financial aid office.